 Let’s face it: nowadays it’s really hip to be raw, vegan, gluten-free, bio etc. Being a vegetarian is simply no longer enough or trendy 🙂 I decided to focus on vegans today, as I myself got encouraged into trying this lifestyle out by a number of thinking alike friends.

-Vegan diet consists of plant-derived foods only.
+The vegan diet consists of plant-derived foods only.
 So what a vegan can possibly eat?
-It seems more simple to explain, what a vegan can not eat.
+It seems more simple to explain, what a vegan cannot eat.
 Any kinds of meat, fish, seafood, milk, dairy products, eggs and honey (yes, bees are animals too!) are out of the question.
-The bulk of the vegan diet should be made up with fresh fruits and vegetables, grains, nuts and seeds.
-There is also an incredible variety of meat and dairy alternatives, such as soy and bean burgers, cheeses made of coconut milk and even vegan ice cream.
+The bulk of the vegan diet should be made up with fresh fruits and vegetables, grains, nuts, and seeds.
+There is also an incredible variety of meat and dairy alternatives, such as soy and bean burgers, cheeses made with coconut milk and even vegan ice cream.

 Salad, and more salad

-The most common stereotype about vegans is that they only consume salad leaves and soy beans.
-Vegan diet can actually be very diverse, from pasta, beans or rice to more sophisticated dishes like sushi with avocado or cucumber, vegan pizza, pad thai or even pancakes baked without milk and eggs.
+The most common stereotype about vegans is that they only consume salad leaves and soybeans.
+The vegan diet can actually be very diverse, from pasta, beans or rice to more sophisticated dishes like sushi with avocado or cucumber, vegan pizza, pad thai or even pancakes baked without milk and eggs.
 The variety of recipes is amazing, you learn to be creative and exchange animal products to plant-based ones.

 Vegans lack vitamins and are unhealthy

-Vegans statistically enjoy longer life, however, a lack of important vitamins concerns everyone.
-Enough vitamin D, B12 and Omega3 can be however received from food supplements.
-For example, vitamin B12 is found almost exclusively in animal tissues, initial symptoms of B12deficiency include: lack of motivation, apathy, mental fogginess, muscle weakness and fatigue.
-Things won’t come to this point, if you simply start taking B12 supplement on a daily basis.
+Vegans statistically enjoy a longer life, however, a lack of important vitamins concerns everyone.
+Enough vitamin D, B12, and Omega3 can be however received from food supplements.
+For example, vitamin B12 is found almost exclusively in animal tissues, initial symptoms of B12deficiency include: lack of motivation, apathy, mental fogginess, muscle weakness, and fatigue.
+Things won’t come to this point if you simply start taking the B12 supplement on a daily basis.